 The energy sector underpins Uzbekistan’s sustained growth and private sector development.
 Uzbekistan enjoys abundant fossil fuel energy resources with rich coal, oil, and gas reserves.
 However, it is also one of the most energy- and carbon-intensive countries in the world.
 Natural gas remains the main energy source in Uzbekistan, followed by coal and large hydro.
 The country has about 1.8 trillion cubic meters of proven natural gas reserves, 590 million barrels of proven oil reserves, and about 3 billion tons of recoverable coal reserves.
 The reserve to production ratio for local gas is about 25–30 years, but this is likely to increase as potential natural gas reserves are being explored.

 The government owns and manages the energy sector in Uzbekistan.
-After a public sector reorganization in August 2001, the Ministry of Energy and Electrification was transformed into Uzbekenergo as a state joint stock company.
+After a public sector reorganization in August 2001, the Ministry of Energy and Electrification was transformed into Uzbekenergo in a state joint-stock company.
 Uzbekenergo, a vertically integrated and publicly-owned monopoly (in charge of electricity generation, transmission, and distribution), operates under the supervision and regulation of the Cabinet of Ministers.
 The Ministry of Finance sets electricity tariffs.

 The sector of Uzbekistan is corporatized with separate business units, and further restructuring of Uzbekenergo is planned.
 The key objective is to commercialize its utility operations and introduce competition in its various business lines.
 Uzbekenergo aims to transform its management and operations to become a model power utility in the region.
 This will involve introducing new skills, business practices and technology.

-Uzbekistan’s household electrification rate is almost 100%, but its aging and overloaded electricity system is a cause of the power demand–supply gap, especially in rural areas.
+Uzbekistan’s household electrification rate is almost 100%, but its ageing and overloaded electricity system is a cause of the power demand-supply gap, especially in rural areas.
 This affects households’ quality of life, economic activity, and delivery of social services.
-Uzbekistan’s grid infrastructure shall need a lot of investments by 2030 in order to modernize transmission lines, most of which are in a poor condition.
+Uzbekistan’s grid infrastructure shall need many investments by 2030 to modernize transmission lines, most of which are in poor condition.

 CLIMATE AND ENERGY POLICIES

 Uzbekistan is the most populous country in Central Asia.
-Despite it is the biggest producer of electricity in the region, the country’s power sector is highly inefficient because most of the power generation facilities are from Soviet Union era.
-Since 2016 Uzbekistan has significantly focused its attention on the development of renewable energy resources and, in particular, solar energy, in a bid to diversify its energy balance and reduce its dependence on gas.
+Despite it being the biggest electricity producer in the region, the country’s power sector is highly inefficient because most of the power generation facilities are from the Soviet Union era.
+Since 2016 Uzbekistan has significantly focused its attention on developing renewable energy resources and, in particular, solar energy, in a bid to diversify its energy balance and reduce its dependence on gas.

 CURRENT SOLAR PHOTOVOLTAIC (PV) MARKET SITUATION